imehrlich/survey_bag/academia_health/README.md

 This repo also contains a script, `data_cleaning.R`, that cleans and prepares the data for use in the analysis.

 The report can be found in the file marked `academia_health.pdf`.
-The code for the model, and to produce the report are in the `academia_health.Rmd` file.
+The code for the model and to produce the report are in the `academia_health.Rmd` file.